 Moisturizing your locs is important to prevent breakage and ripping.
 Dry locs will be brittle, which makes them susceptible to breakage.
 It's important to find natural moisturizing products, such as Aloe vera, coconut oil, and avocado oil.
 These moisturizers promote healthy hair growth and keeps your hair soft and hydrated.

-Wrap Your Hair Up
+Wrap Your Hair

 Keep Your Locs Clean

 Keeping your hair clean is the key to healthy hair.
 You should shampoo your hair every two weeks, depending on the number of styling products you use on a daily basis.
 Using a variety of styling products creates an accumulation of buildup which can give your hair an overly greasy, unsightly appearance.
-Using a light moisturizer can help reduce the amount of buildup your accumulates, which means you can wash it less.
+Using a light moisturizer can help reduce the amount of buildup your hair accumulates, so you can wash it less.

 Separate Your Locs